 The market will still follow an almost random walk, but in the long run, the random ups and downs cancel each other out and you are left with something close to the underlying economic growth.

 This is very similar to property investing.
 If you buy a house today and sell it next month or even next year there’s a very good chance you’ll lose money.
 But if you buy today and sell in a decade, the odds of a successful outcome are immeasurably higher.

 So sensible investing is long-term investing.

-But for most people it’s all to easy to focus on the excitement and fear of daily share price fluctuations rather than the infrequent drip of company annual reports.
+But for most people, it’s all too easy to focus on the excitement and fear of daily share price fluctuations rather than the infrequent drip of company annual reports.

 What we humans need is something to focus our attention on our important long-term investment goals and away from irrelevant short-term volatility.

 One solution is to use performance metrics which are almost exclusively focused on the long term.

 For example, the UK Value Investor model portfolio has three goals and five core performance metrics: